http://www.fpnotebook.com/

 - Limited myocardial reserve

-- Extravasation causes severe local tissue damage
+- Extravasation may cause severe local tissue damage

 - Antidote for extravasation